 The pivotal issue in professional negligence cases against lawyers is whether a duty of care is owed.
-Accordingly, if there is no factual basis to establish a duty, a motion to certify will fail.232 In the first case of professional negligence against a lawyer that was certified in Ontario,233 however, even though there was no contact between the plaintiff and the lawyer, the Court
+Accordingly, if there is no factual basis to establish a duty, a motion to certify will fail.
+In the first case of professional negligence against a lawyer that was certified in Ontario, however, even though there was no contact between the plaintiff and the lawyer, the Court found it "at least arguable" that a claim of reliance could be supported against the defendant solicitor.

-Where medical cases are concerned, there may be insufficient common issues, making it difficult to define a class.235 Nonetheless, there have been a number of class actions certified where there is infection or risk of infection in the class members, including: an outbreak of hepatitis B in electroencephalography clinics;236 patients treated in hospital who developed c. difficile infections;237 persons who were notified by their hospital that the method used to clean biopsy equipment may have been inadequate to eliminate the transmission of viruses such as hepatitis B, hepatitis C and HIV;238 and residents of a home for the aged who contracted Legionnaire's disease.239 By contrast, in a proposed class action concerning contact with people diagnosed with tuberculosis in a hospital, the Ontario Court of Appeal found the harm suffered and assessment of damages were inherently individual in nature.240
+Where medical cases are concerned, there may be insufficient common issues, making it difficult to define a class.
+Nonetheless, there have been a number of class actions certified where there is infection or risk of infection in the class members, including: an outbreak of hepatitis B in electroencephalography clinics; patients treated in hospital who developed c. difficile infections; persons who were notified by their hospital that the method used to clean biopsy equipment may have been inadequate to eliminate the transmission of viruses such as hepatitis B, hepatitis C and HIV; and residents of a home for the aged who contracted Legionnaire's disease.
+By contrast, in a proposed class action concerning contact with people diagnosed with tuberculosis in a hospital, the Ontario Court of Appeal found the harm suffered and assessment of damages were inherently individual in nature.

-In addition, there have been several class actions initiated in relation to obstetrical/gynecological matters, including one suit related to unnecessary surgery that was certified and settled;241 another that involved so many contested and complicated motions in a medical malpractice matter, the Court made arrangements to have one judge hearing all the motions;242 and one matter that was discontinued.243
+In addition, there have been several class actions initiated in relation to obstetrical/gynecological matters, including one suit related to unnecessary surgery that was certified and settled; another that involved so many contested and complicated motions in a medical malpractice matter, the Court made arrangements to have one judge hearing all the motions; and one matter that was discontinued.